-My UFO research and fieldwork picks up where the late Mohave County Historian Roman Malach left off before he passed away December 6, 1985.
-My Kingman documentation is extensive and includes what Mr. Malach acquired, including a detailed interview sent to him in the late 1970s by UFO researcher Raymond Fowler.
-These documents are unique and contain Mr. Malach's hand-written notes throughout the transcribed interview done by Mr. Fowler in 1973 with alleged eye witness named Arthur Stansel.
-My document collection includes copies of Mr. Malach's letters to and from Congressional leaders and the U. S. Air Force that provide insight into the Kingman UFO story.
-Over the years many people have claimed expertise on the subject, making wild and unsupported claims about what supposedly happened, or insist it's all a hoax.
-The majority of these players never let facts get in the way of them telling a good story, even though they never set foot in Kingman to do fieldwork, nor do proper research, or spend enough time here to establish trust that would lead to doing interviews with old timers who were eye witnesses and still alive!
-There are no UFO crafts or parts left behind at Kingman, everything points to it all being moved to a facility at Groom Lake Nevada.
-However, extraordinary evidence was left behind that indicates witness statements, documentation and discoveries on the ground back up the claim that the Kingman UFO became the basis for the entire Area-51 UFO story.
-My findings may help those searching for answers about UFOs.
+My UFO research and fieldwork is extensive and includes correspondence and detailed interviews sent in the 1970s by distinguished UFO researcher Raymond Fowler.
+These documents are unique and include hand-written notes throughout the transcribed interview done in 1973 with an eye witness named Arthur G. Stansel Jr. My document collection includes copies of letters to and from Congressional leaders and the U. S. Air Force at the tme that provide insight into the Kingman UFO story.
+Over the years many people have claimed expertise on this subject, making wild and unsupported claims about what supposedly happened, or without doing even elementary research insist it's all a hoax.
+I have found the "I'm quite an authority on Kingman" crowd never let facts get in the way of them telling another delusional story.
+Most have never set foot in Kingman, let alone in the field, nor spent time here to establish trust that can lead to interviews with old timers who actually witnessed what happened.
+During my interviews with old timers they contributed clues that helped me find locations where events took place in May 1953.
+No matter what anyone else says there were no UFOs or parts left behind at Kingman, although there may be pieces from one UFO crash at a location I have yet to examine.
+However, there is physical evidence and rare artifacts left behind at two sites that confirm witness statements and dates.
+Everything points to the UFOs being moved to a facility at Groom Lake Nevada, exactly as stated by witnesses, but how this was done runs contrary to all the made up stories about it.
+Genuine discoveries on the ground back up claims the Kingman UFO became the basis for the entire Area-51 UFO story.

 With Mohave County and Kingman being my home turf, I have privately met with the 'real' old timers who's 'Kin' settled this area in the late 1800s.
 For them, it is still a big taboo to talk with people (outsiders) who come nosing around wanting information about local folks and the 1953 Kingman UFOs!
 They are not casual about this and they really do not want to be identified with these events!
 "What happens in Kingman ..
 Stays in Kingman!"

 The history I uncovered began with genuine research and fieldwork undertaken in 2006, with a document search going back in time to the mid-1860s.
 This roll-back in time was necessary to establish a basic ground-floor connection to what existed then vs. what exists today and to find evidence that would prove, or disprove the multitude of differing claims being created and spread around through books, DVDs, social media and at various conferences.
 What I found and verified are some of the worst historical distortions I have ever seen.
-Nearly all Kingman UFO stories and claims are false fabrications that are part of an overall pattern of marking out and establishing turf in a "one-up" based ego driven market of economic opportunity.
-Working independently around this fiasco meant research going back to square one, find early start dates and move forward in time to determine what followed.
+Nearly all Kingman UFO stories and claims are false fabrications.
+Working independently around this meant going back to square one to do reseaarch, find start dates and move forward in time to determine what followed.
 My research revealed the 1953 Kingman UFO didn't crash, it landed and reportedly had a four member crew aboard that survived uninjured.
-I also produced extensive evidence about two other UFOs that crashed a few days later and half of the four member crews in each craft survived.
+I also produced extensive evidence about two other UFOs desribed by witnesses that were said to have crashed a few days later and half of the four member crews in each craft survived.
 All crew members were described as humanoid in appearance and were believed to be extraterrestrials.

 My project included doing extensive fieldwork using the methodology and protocols that make use of all resources available while being mindful to protect land-rights and proceed with care that has a neutral impact on wildlife and natural habitat.
 This project was accomplished in that manner under my sole direction, using my finances, equipment and a major investment of my personal time and work.
 This was not like arm-chair Exaggerator's claiming they did the job first, but in reality didn't do anything.
 As far as Kingman UFO research goes, no one has ever undertaken what I have done.
 No One!